JulienRioux/dataStructureAndAlgorithm/README.md

-# Data Structure And Algorithms
+# Data Structure And Algorithms Review

-This is a repo for Data Structure and Algorithms exercices.
+This is a repo for Data Structure and Algorithms Review exercices.